d12frosted/elpa-mirror/stable-melpa/org-mac-link-readme.txt

-Together.app - Grab links to the selected items in the library list Skim.app - Grab a link to the selected page in the topmost pdf document Microsoft Outlook.app - Grab a link to the selected message in the message list DEVONthink Pro Office.app - Grab a link to the selected DEVONthink item(s); open DEVONthink item by reference Evernote.app - Grab a link to the selected Evernote item(s); open Evernote item by ID qutebrowser.app - Grab the url of the frontmost tab in the frontmost window
+Together.app - Grab links to the selected items in the library list Skim.app - Grab a link to the selected page in the topmost pdf document Microsoft Outlook.app - Grab a link to the selected message in the message list DEVONthink*.app - Grab a link to the selected DEVONthink item(s); open DEVONthink item by reference Evernote.app - Grab a link to the selected Evernote item(s); open Evernote item by ID qutebrowser.app - Grab the url of the frontmost tab in the frontmost window